 Next, add some wine to the skillet.
 Heat it up and let it simmer for a few minutes, until it reduces in volume by about half.

 Now you’ll be adding some flour, just a bit a time, stirring between additions to form a smooth paste.
-You’ll get some big clumps of flour and onion, but don’t worry about them.
+You’ll probably get some cluming of the flour on your onion, but don’t worry too much about that.

 At this point you can either leave the mixture in your skillet (if you used an oven-safe one), or transfer it to a baking dish.
 Bake it until bubbly.